Nizzine/Arduino-ARGB-OpenRGB/README.md

 ### Setting up the Script

-Simply download or copy the NanoARGB script and change the variables to your needs.
+Simply download or copy the NanoARGB.ino script and change the variables to your needs.

 ## Technical Babble About The Script